Myers and Western Illinois host Lindenwood - WTOP News

 Saint Charles, Missouri; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Western Illinois plays Lindenwood after Ryan Myers scored 21 points in Western Illinois’ 71-68 victory against the Tennessee Tech Golden Eagles.
+BOTTOM LINE: Western Illinois takes on Lindenwood after Ryan Myers scored 21 points in Western Illinois’ 71-68 victory against the Tennessee Tech Golden Eagles.

 The Lions have gone 4-1 at home.
-Lindenwood is fifth in the OVC scoring 74.4 points while shooting 45.4% from the field.
+Lindenwood ranks fourth in the OVC with 10.6 offensive rebounds per game led by Jadis Jones averaging 2.3.

-The Leathernecks are 1-0 against OVC opponents.
-Western Illinois has a 3-5 record in games decided by 10 points or more.
+The Leathernecks are 1-0 against conference opponents.
+Western Illinois is fifth in the OVC with 34.0 rebounds per game led by Tay Knox averaging 7.5.

 Lindenwood is shooting 45.4% from the field this season, 1.8 percentage points higher than the 43.6% Western Illinois allows to opponents.
-Western Illinois averages 71.4 points per game, 2.2 more than the 69.2 Lindenwood allows to opponents.
+Western Illinois averages 8.5 made 3-pointers per game this season, 0.1 fewer makes per game than Lindenwood gives up.

-The Lions and Leathernecks face off Saturday for the first time in conference play this season.
+The Lions and Leathernecks match up Saturday for the first time in OVC play this season.

-TOP PERFORMERS: Reggie Bass averages 1.6 made 3-pointers per game for the Lions, scoring 9.2 points while shooting 31.0% from beyond the arc.
+TOP PERFORMERS: Markeith Browning II is scoring 11.9 points per game and averaging 3.9 rebounds for the Lions.

-Marko Maletic is scoring 16.3 points per game with 2.5 rebounds and 0.6 assists for the Leathernecks.
+Marko Maletic is shooting 44.6% from beyond the arc with 3.1 made 3-pointers per game for the Leathernecks, while averaging 16.3 points.

 LAST 10 GAMES: Lions: 4-6, averaging 73.5 points, 34.3 rebounds, 12.9 assists, 9.7 steals and 3.8 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 70.7 points per game.